FreakC-Foundation/FreakC/TUTORIAL.md

 With normal Batch, you don't need the `!`, you just need a blank line.
 But with FreakC, the compiler skips through the new lines, so what it's doing is that it force the compiler to include that line (since that line still contain a character), and because `!` is skipped, it's an equivalent to an empty line.

+But that way is just outdated, you can do that in a prettier way with a built-in `LF` macro:

+	var[] multi_line_string=Line 1!LF!
+	Line 2!LF!
+	Line 3!LF!

-Though you can also use:
+Though you can also use something kind of an equivalent to `\n` in other languages:

 	var[] multi_line_string=Line 1!NL!Line 2!NL!Line 3